azhulinski/tendering-test-app/README.md

-run ui -> navigate to 'ui' folder from project and run 'npm start' file for upload shipments placed in 'puplic' folder with the name 'shipments.csv'
+run ui -> navigate to 'ui' folder from project, run 'npm install' and run 'npm start' file for upload shipments placed in 'puplic' folder with the name 'shipments.csv'

 calculation contains 2 solutions: